masangana/masangana/README.md

 ### Hi there 👋

-👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about React, Sass, and JavaScript.
+👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about Ruby And Laravel.
 I started my coding journey in 2022.
 Currently, I am studying as a remote student at Microverse.

-🥅 My main goal after completing the program is to be able to secure a full stack web developer job position, as well as collaborate and contribute to open source projects, and assist other students in Microverse as a volunteer mentor.
+🥅 My main goal after completing the program is to be able to secure a backend web developer job position, as well as collaborate and contribute to open source projects, and assist other students in Microverse as a volunteer mentor.